performlikemj/neighborhood-united/docs/CHEF_MEAL_SHARES_SOP.md

 - Can be marked as "Featured"
 - Reusable across multiple meals

-### Event
+### Meal Share
-A **Meal Event** is a scheduled cooking opportunity:
+A **Meal Share** is a scheduled group cooking opportunity:
 - Based on a specific meal
-- Has date, time, and location
+- Has date, time, and order cutoff
 - Limited capacity (max orders)
-- Order cutoff time
+- Dynamic pricing based on number of orders
-- Dynamic pricing options
+- Multiple customers share the same meal offering

 ### Order
-A **Meal Order** is when a customer books:
+A **Meal Share Order** is when a customer books:
-- Links to specific event
+- Links to specific meal share
 - Tracks quantity and payment
 - Status workflow